Can You Get a CPS Case Closed Fast?

 - Dismiss the petition

-State laws determine how the trial is conducted and when the trial should take place.
-In most cases, however, the judge must find clear and convincing evidence before the termination of parental rights.
+State laws set the guidelines for conducting the trial and establishing the trial timeline.
+However, in order for federal funding to be accessed, states and localities must comply with federal guidelines.
+In most cases, however, the judge must find clear and convincing evidence before terminating parental rights.

 Can a CPS Case Be Dismissed?

 The judge can dismiss a CPS case if it determines CPS has not provided enough evidence to substantiate the allegations.
-In such cases, CPS can't continue its investigation unless the family gives their consent.
+In such cases, CPS can't continue its investigation unless the family consents.

 How Do You Fight a CPS Case?

-If you believe CPS is wrongfully accusing you of child abuse, there are ways you can fight it.
-The first thing you can do is research the laws of your state so that you better understand the situation and how you can protect yourself.
+If you believe CPS is wrongfully accusing you of child abuse, there are ways you can contest it.
+First, you can research your state laws to understand better the situation and how to protect yourself.
+It is best to consult a family law attorney for complicated cases or if your case goes to court.

 - False Allegations of Child Abuse

-CPS Investigations can be very stressful and they can leave you concerned about your family's future.
-Although you are not required by law to retain an attorney, it may be within your best interest to hire one as your child's future may depend on it.
-Speak to a family law attorney near you to get answers and legal advice.
+CPS investigations can be very stressful and leave you concerned about your family's future.
+Although you are not legally required to retain an attorney, hiring one can be helpful.
+This is particularly true since your child's future may depend on it.
+Speak to a family law attorney near you for answers and legal advice..